avindra/dirp/README.md

-# dir
+# dirp

-`dir` is a utility for managing directories.
+`dirp` is a utility for managing directories.

 It facilitates bookmarking and switching between different folders.